robertscotthoward/roguelike/README.md

 # Rogue-like Game

-A Python-based roguelike game for experiment.
+A Python 3.10-based rogue-like game for fun.